WE ARE ALL CONNECTED. OUR ACTIONS REFLECT OUTWARD AND FORM OUR REALITY.

 upcoming workshops & exhibitions

 Nan is currently (2019) completing her next large installation and tile murals for exhibition.
+The art works are based on research about global water conservation.
 She is looking for venues for this work, so if you have suggestions please contact her.

 The Mercury installation informs the public about environmental impacts to seafood and the need for conserving our oceans and seas.
 The Research | Mercury Art + Science page is intended as a resource about environmental mercury.
 Learn more about the development of the installation and the research that was conducted to support the art work on our Research | Mercury Art + Science page.